Social Engineering Content Detected

 Submit for a Review

-Remove any recently modified code or changes in the Google Ads and delete the suspicious pages.
-Submit your website for a review.
+Once you’re done cleaning your website, you can submit your website for a review.
 Our security experts have designed a Request a review template that you can submit to Google Search console team.

 Before you submit your report, it is essential to make sure you have thoroughly cleaned your website, as submitting for a review multiple times can do more harm than good.
 It is recommended that you consult security professionals like Astra to make sure your website is cleaned and back up quickly.

 Astra Website firewall ensures that only good traffic is allowed to your website.
 This way, you know your website will be safe!

 Check out our Detailed Guide on Website Malware Attacks: Causes, Consequences & Steps to Fix.